 The obvious choice from Nest makes the most sense here.
 The $300 Nest Cam IQ Indoor is a great security camera in its own right.
 You can check out a live stream remotely and get motion sensor alerts and person alerts for free.
 Sign up for Nest's premium "Nest Aware" service and you can get alerts based on who the camera sees thanks to its built-in facial recognition.

-Even better, the Nest Cam has a built-in microphone so you can use it to talk directly to Google Assistant, making it a great choice both to secure your home and expand your connectivity with Google.
+Even better, the Nest Cam security cameras have a built-in microphone so you can use them to talk directly to Google Assistant, making it a great choice both to secure your home and expand your connectivity with Google.
+Read our Nest Cam IQ Indoor review.

 SimpliSafe's wide variety of accessories rival professional options from companies like ADT.
 The starter kit is a reasonable $230.
 Unfortunately, you have to pay for remote app access, but $25 a month nets you that and professional monitoring.